spatie/server-side-rendering/README.md

 In case you're in need of a refresher...

+- SSR reduces the time until the [first meaningful paint](https://www.quora.com/What-does-First-Meaningful-Paint-mean-in-Web-Performance), providing a better experience for your users
-- SSR is useful if you need to tailor your app for crawlers that can't execute JavaScript (SEO)
+- SSR is recommended if you need to tailor your app for crawlers that can't execute JavaScript (SEO)
-- SSR reduces the time until the [first meaningful paint](https://www.quora.com/What-does-First-Meaningful-Paint-mean-in-Web-Performance)
-- SSR increases response times, and the overall load on your server
 - SSR adds a meaningful amount of complexity to your application
+- SSR can increase response times and the overall load on your server

 When you've got an answer to the "Do I need SSR?" question, ask yourself if you need SSR in a PHP application.
 Benefits of rendering your app in a PHP runtime are: